giovanizanetti/Drag-and-drop-todo-app/README.md

 ## What this project is about

 I am creating this todo app as part of a frontend assignment.
-The user create, save, update and delete todos whith caontains name and description.
+The user create, save, update and delete todos whith name and description.
 Todos are persisted in the brawser using the Local Storage.

 ## Table of contents: